u-shrestha/nn-gpt/README.md

    python -m pip install --upgrade pip
    ```

 It is assumed that CUDA 12.6 is installed.
-If you have a different version, please replace 'cu126' with the appropriate version number.
+If you are using a different CUDA release, replace cu126 with the corresponding version.
 Most LLM usage scenarios require GPUs with at least 24 GB of memory.

 ## Installation of NNGPT with pip